System Requirements: nixos-anywhere

 file that

-describes how to reproducably build your system.
+describes how to reproducibly build your system.

 Optionally, you can commit these files to a repo such as Github, or you can simply reference your local directory when you run nixos-anywhere.
 This example uses a local directory on the source machine.